 Here are some proposed strategies for transportation infrastructure, congestion, and funding by the respondents:

 - Creating a new funding program to focus federal resources on truck bottlenecks along major freight corridors.
 We already have limited resources.
-The main solution in addressing transportation infrastructure issues is to have funding in transportation bottlenecks along major freight routes.
+The main solution in addressing transportation infrastructure issues is to have funding for transportation bottlenecks along major freight routes.
 This is a solution that was chosen by 20.5% of respondents.

 - Continuing to advocate for trade and economic policies that will further improve the economy.
-About 34.6% of respondents would like to have policies that boost consumer confidence and spending.
+About 34.6% of respondents would like policies that boost consumer confidence and spending.
 However, the taxes imposed by President Trump and the impact on freight demand are concerns for many people in the industry.

-- Commercial auto liability – You will need this kind of coverage for your trucking business if your company includes employees or customers driving a vehicle.
+- Commercial auto liability – You will need this kind of coverage for your trucking business.
+This is if your company includes employees or customers driving a vehicle.
 This will protect you and your business if one of your drivers is found responsible for injuring another person or damaging another person’s property.
 If your company is sued for a possible accident, this will help you cover the costs for court and defense.

-- Physical damage insurance – Many reasons can cause damage to your vehicles such as fender benders, animals and inclement weather.
-You’ll need this kind of coverage to protect your vehicles to cover the repair, replacement cost or the actual value cost for the damaged vehicle.
+- Physical damage insurance – Many reasons can cause damage to your vehicles, such as fender benders, animals, and inclement weather.
+You’ll need this kind of coverage to protect your vehicles to cover the repair, replacement cost, or the actual value cost for the damaged vehicle.

-- Non-trucking liability insurance – This plan covers you when you’re driving for non-business purposes.
+- Non-trucking liability insurance – This plan covers you when driving for non-business purposes.
 You’ll be covered with this kind of coverage plan when you’re not hauling any load.

-- General liability insurance – This kind of plan is the foundation of any business’s liability protection.
-This helps you protect your business from losses caused by your services, operations or employees.
-This will also cover your medical expenses, legal expenses and damages included in your plan.
+- General liability insurance – This plan is the foundation of any business’s liability protection.
+This helps you protect your business from losses caused by your services, operations, or employees.
+This will also cover your medical expenses, legal expenses, and damages included in your plan.

-- Cyber liability insurance – This kind of coverage plan is needed since hackers broke into a company database and was able to steal confidential and personal information from customers, clients and employees.
+- Cyber liability insurance – This is needed since hackers broke into a company database.
+They could steal confidential and personal information from customers, clients, and employees.
 Certain studies show that these crimes increase day by day.
 The confidential and personal data that you store in your company computer is another business risk that needs protection.

-Ask us Any Questions
+Ask us Any Questions.